Bouyancy Aid - Equipment

 The BA is a Kokatat MS Fit.
 Although marketed as being designed for women, it's unisex.

-The "Leatherman" has a wrist loop.
-I also carry a genuine Leatherman in my kit.
+The "Leatherman" is mostly used for freeing stuck skegs, but it's surprising how often it gets used for everything from dealing with stuck zips or difficult stoves, and has once been used to deal with a fishing hook embedded in someone's hand.
+I also carry a genuine Leatherman in my kit as it's rather more robust but I prefer not to get it salt water wet!
 I don't mind losing a £2.99 "copy" overboard, but would mind very much if I lost the real one.

 Mike Buckley - April 2008